4GeeksAcademy/react-tutorial-exercises/README.md

 You can find lots of free interactive/autograded tutorials online, but very few on about React.js.
 That's why we decided to create a comprehensive selection of exercises for developers who are interested in learning React.js

-These exercises can be done by both junior and senior developers and are intended to be built by collaboration, we need your corporation !
+These exercises can be done by both junior and senior developers and are intended to be built by collaboration, we need your help !

 If you find any bugs or spelling issues, please contribute and report them and we will correct them.